cosmosgame/save-the-world/content/articles/index.md

   - thanks
   - there is hope
     - theory advances
-    - pychological advances
+    - psychological advances
     - medicine advances
     - spiritual advances
-- My dream
+- The dream
   - Mr. Roger's neighborhood
     - we already know
     - let the children guide us